jhrcook/100DaysOfSwift/README.md

 **Day 16 - June 20, 2019:** I did *not* get in a full hour today - busy and late day in lab - but I'll make up for it tomorrow.
 I did finish up error handling and will be starting type casting.

 **Day 17 - June 21, 2019:** Covered type casting - I was suprized to learn about the seemingly flippant `Any` and `AnyObject` types.
 I also covered nested types where enums or structs can be nested within others and called using subscript dot syntax.
 Finally, I began extensions which seem like a very powerful feature.

+**Day 18 - June 22, 2019:** Finished up extensions where I learned how to add methods, subscripts, and nested types to existing types.
+I then bagan the section on protocols.